1.1 Who is covered by these terms and conditions.

 12.4 When you must pay and how you must pay.

-We accept payment by MasterCard, Visa, Paypal and Maestro credit and debit cards.
+We accept payment by MasterCard, Visa, Maestro credit and debit cards.
 You must pay for goods before we dispatch them.
 For website orders your credit or debit card will be charged when you place the order.
 For orders discussed directly via telephone and/or email we will not charge your credit or debit card until we dispatch the goods to you.

 12.5 We can charge interest if you pay late.